CDT Code Reference

 Why It Costs What It Does

 Significant surgical time.
 Bone removal increases healing time and dry socket risk.
 An oral surgeon is required.
+CareCredit groups partial and full bony impaction into one published figure, so both reference the same range.

 Typically Included